tbcgit/IAE_Cohort/README.md

 # IAE Cohort
-This repository contains scripts used for performing variuos analysis related to the IAE Cohort Study.
+This repository contains data and scripts used for performing variuos analysis related to the IAE Cohort Study.